-NEFF’s work on forest conservation, Exemplary Forestry, and sustainable wood buildings offer an opportunity to put our region’s forests to work on perhaps their most important mission ever—maintaining a safe and healthful climate.
+All of the New England Forestry Foundation’s initiatives have a part to play in our “30 Percent Solution” for climate change mitigation.
+It combines our work on forest conservation, Exemplary Forestry, and sustainable wood buildings to offer an opportunity put the region’s forests to work on perhaps their most important mission ever—maintaining a safe and healthful climate.

 No Net Loss of Forests

 We first considered the carbon emissions prevented by keeping forests as forests and curbing the on-going loss to development, which is the biggest threat to forests in our region.
 Each year, more than 28,000 acres of forest are converted to solar fields, homes, commercial complexes, or some other use.
 When that happens, most but not all of the trees are lost and roughly 60 percent of the carbon dioxide stored in the plants and soil of the forest is released into the air, when root systems, trunks, branches, dead wood, and the litter on the forest floor begin to rot.
 Since, on average, each acre of New England forest stores 160 metric tons of carbon dioxide (not including carbon dioxide stored in soils), preventing clearing of forests for development could save 81 million metric tons of emissions over thirty years.
 Loss of forests to development not only causes these direct carbon emissions, but it also destroys the potential for the forests lost to development to store carbon into the future.
 This future potential of the forest is not included in the 81-million-ton estimate.

 Next, we examined the working forest landscape and considered how much more carbon our forests could store, if forest management improved to reflect Exemplary Forestry standards, while maintaining harvest levels in order to avoid simply forcing our harvests to some other part of the planet, a process called carbon “leakage.”